yq342/Aptamer-predictor/README.md

 > pip install numpy

 For Windows operating system, the Windows 7 or later versions are supported.
 The next step is the installation and configuration of LIBSVM.
 Extract the package to a directory.
-After un-zip the downloaded Pse-in-One 2.0 package, make sure that the ¡°libsvm.dll¡± is available in the directory ¡°¡­\libsvm\windows¡±
+After un-zip the downloaded Pse-in-One 2.0 package, make sure that the “libsvm.dll” is available in the directory “…\libsvm\windows”

 For Linux operating system, the LIBSVM should be configured firstly.
-Un-zip the Pse-Analysis package to a folder, for example, ¡°~/usr¡±.
-Navigate to ¡°~/usr/Pse-in-One 2.0/libsvm¡± directory, and type the command:
+Un-zip the Pse-Analysis package to a folder, for example, “~/usr”.
+Navigate to “~/usr/Pse-in-One 2.0/libsvm” directory, and type the command:
 > make

-After executing successfully, then navigate to ¡°~/usr/ Pse-in-One 2.0/libsvm/python¡± directory, and type the command:
+After executing successfully, then navigate to “~/usr/ Pse-in-One 2.0/libsvm/python” directory, and type the command:
 > make

 If gnuplot has not been installed, use the following command lines to install gnuplot: